loliaravioli/web-hearthstone/README.md

 - Get all card images and sound effects.
 Most are now in the files but some are sporadically missing.

-- Fix the mess of HTML and CSS.
+- Tidy up HTML and CSS.
 Start using something like storybook for the html/css elements, so they can be developed without having to play the entire game. https://storybook.js.org/docs/get-started

 - Implement several screens (menu, game, card collection, etc.).

-- Organize the content of javascript scripts into objects as much as possible.
+- Organize the content of javascript scripts into objects or separate single-use scripts as much as possible.

+- Make individual events update the client's game state instead of sending the entire game state each time and having the client reload everything.

 - Do animations...
     - Draw card https://animista.net/play/entrances/slit-in